PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 Notice that we are getting both our **Hero Section** and **Features Section**

-Now let's create a component to display our features data.
+Now, let's create a component to display our feature data.

 ### Building Our Features Section Data In Next.js

-Let's navigate to `src/app/components/custom` and create a file called `FeaturesSection.tsx` and paste in the following code.
+Let's navigate to `src/app/components/custom`, create a file called `FeaturesSection.tsx,` and paste it into the following code.

 ```jsx
 function getIcon(name: string) {